vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 A universal basic income makes the most sense to me, but if that’s a step too far, then a bonus check is another option.
 We could send everyone a check.
 Roughly 75 percent of our population of 320 million is over 18 years old – so 240 million adults.
-IF we had an even 10-year distribu- tion – which we would not – that’s $1,400 billion to distribute each year.
+IF we had an even 10-year distribution – which we would not – that’s $1,400 billion to distribute each year.
 We could send 240 million adults a check for $5,800 every year for 10 years.
 And, we’d still have the same amount of money circulating.
 This would put money into circulation on Main Street, which would cause a dramatic upswing in business everywhere.
-That money would circu- late from customer to business and employer to employee and around again.
+That money would circulate from customer to business and employer to employee and around again.
 And, the direction of the economy would be chosen in the most distributed way.
 If we buy solar panels for our roofs and electric cars with our windfall we could put the shift to renewable energy into hyperdrive.